rmsk2/6502profiler/README.md

 Assigning a value to these variables remains local to the Lua test script and does not influence what is happening in the golang host application.

+Test scripts can optionally implement a `num_iterations()` function which takes no argument and returns an integer.
+The golang host program will call `arrange`, execute the assembly routines under test and then call `assert` as many times as the result value of  `num_iterations` indicates.
+The number of clock cycles which is reported by `6502profiler` is the total number of clock cycles used for all the iterations.
+When using this feature the Lua test script has to explicitly reset the program counter (using `set_pc()`) in the `arrange` function.
+A usage example can be found in the file `testprg/tests/itertest.lua`.

 ## The `verifyall` comand

 The `verifyall` command can be used to execute all test cases that are found in the `AcmeTestDir` as defined in the referenced